genesis-community/bosh-genesis-kit/MANUAL.md

 This kit allows for using the v3 api's [Zero Downtime (ZDT) deployments](https://docs.cloudfoundry.org/devguide/deploy-apps/rolling-deploy.html) via the capi release's cc_deployment_updater.

+# DNS

+This release makes use of the BOSH DNS, and uses DNS addresses instead of IP addresses.
+If IP addresses are needed instead, you can turn off this feature for for this deployment by setting `features.use_dns_addresses` to `false`.
+You may also have to turn off `director.local_dns.use_dns_addresses` as well.

+See [Native DNS Support](https://bosh.io/docs/dns) for more information about DNS, and [here](https://bosh.io/docs/dns/#links) for specific information about using DNS entries in links.

 # Branding
 An operator may need to set the branding options available through a typical UAA deployment.
 Genesis exposes these configuration options